karamkamal1/Splunk_and_Sysmon_Configuration_/step_by-step_splunk_configuration.md

 ![Screenshot (184)](https://github.com/user-attachments/assets/0c5bddcd-5f77-4739-96b1-67b20abb9d39)

 Thanks to DHCP installed on our Domain Controller you can see our Splunk server is instantly assigned an IP address.
-For the sake of the Lab we are going to apply a static IP to the Splunk Server later on in the lab.
+For the sake of the Lab we are going to apply a static IP to the Splunk Server later on when we edit the [ sudo nano /etc/netplan/50-cloud-init.yaml ].
 Hover over Done and Click Enter.

 -----------------------------------------------------------------------------------------------